Things That I Wish I Had Learned in School

 When I got my first full time job out of college, my boss handed me an insurance packet, and I was on my own to figure it all out.
 I had no idea what any of it meant, and to be honest, I still don’t understand it all.
 Whether it be health insurance, car insurance, or home insurance, it is an important thing to learn.

-Insurance may be the furthest thing from a teenager's mind, but I was begging for this knowledge while filling out my paperwork.
+Insurance may be the furthest thing from a teenager's mind, but I was begging for this knowledge later in life.

 Most kids have to take a home economics class in school, but if they are anything like mine were, kids aren’t learning much.
 Most of the recipes that we cooked with were made with Pillsbury Crescent Rolls, and we were rushed for time.
 We almost never made anything more than an appetizer, which I have never recreated.